 Conditions are continually monitored and our ‘Water Outlooks’ for each will be issued on 1 December and then updated regularly over summer.

 Restrictions have the most benefit when they’re absolutely necessary as there is a risk that customers will get ‘fatigued’ about such measures before they are really needed.
 We are currently monitoring conditions in accordance with our Drought Preparedness Plan and will implement restrictions if required.
 Water restrictions are not currently required.

 Dartmouth Dam serves as a drought reserve and is currently at 58% of capacity – that’s enough water to refill Lake Hume to full supply capacity, even in the absence of any natural inflows.

 The River Murray system operated by the Murray-Darling Basin Authority, consists of many storages and lochs to ensure that water can be stored and delivered to water holders across three states.
 Water is used for irrigation, environmental and urban water supplies.
 Urban water use makes up approximately 7% of all water use on the Murray System.

 North East Water holds approximately 1% of water available on the Murray system which is used to supply half of our customer base.
 Our other customers receive their water from local waterways, storages and groundwater.

 The Murray system operates on a seasonal water allocation model.
 The season runs from 1 July to 30 June each year.
 The Northern Victorian Resource Manager (NVRM) determines how much allocation is available.
 The level of allocation is based on how much water is available in the whole Victorian Murray system.

 North East Water holds water entitlement that is far greater than annual customer demand.
 We hold this extra water to ensure that we can meet demand during dry years when reduced allocation is made available by the NVRM.
-We also have access to “carryover’ – this is unused water allocation that can be carried over into the following season.
-Carryover into 2019-20 will be maximised as we plan for ongoing dry conditions.
+We also have access to 'carryover’ – this is unused water allocation that can be carried over into the following season.
+Carryover into 2019-20 was maximised in preparation for ongoing dry conditions.
 This means that North East Water has access to allocated entitlement plus allocation carried over from the previous season.